Skip to content

 • Make sure the names on your documents match your child’s application.

-The Kindergarten Central Enrolment Team can only speak with the people listed as contacts in your application.
+The Kindergarten Central Registration Team can only speak with the people listed as contacts in your application.

 Important: Submitting an application does not guarantee a place at your preferred kindergarten.